 4. Conduct in-store visits

 While there’s a lot of value in modern communication tools, no amount of technology can replace real, face-to-face communication.
-That’s why it’s critical for district and store managers to schedule in-store visits a few times a year.
+That’s why it’s critical for district and store managers to schedule in-store visits as often as possible.

 As Carlos Castelán, Managing Director of The Navio Group puts it, “going to visit stores in-person allows leaders to gather qualitative feedback on how to better support regional and store leaders that will, in turn, enable store employees to better serve customers.”